Kerala-Blockchain-Academy/AgroChain/README.md

 # AgroChain

 This repository contains the code for an Agricultural Supply Chain Dapp With Micro-Finance functionality, coded using **Truffle** and **Solidity**.
-The backend blockchain is a private ethereum network setup using **Geth(go-ethereum)**.
+The backend blockchain is a private Ethereum network setup using **Geth(go-ethereum)** and the interactions are made possible by **Web3** javascript library.

 ## What problems are we solving?